wikimedia/mediawiki-services-mobileapps/pagelib/readme.md

 https://babeljs.io/docs/usage/caveats/#polyfills

 ### Automatic incremental builds
-`npm run -s build:watch` will monitor and automatically rebuild the JavaScript and CSS bundles when files change.
+`npm run dev` will monitor and automatically rebuild the JavaScript and CSS bundles when files change.
 When used with NPM linking, this allows the app to always pull the latest local changes.

 ### Demo
 Demos are viewable by running `npm -s start` which also updates the browser instantly for changes.